deargle-classes/security-analytics-assignments/_labs/lab-github-and-github-pages.md

 Skim [both of these
 guides](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github)
 for an introduction to writing in Markdown on GitHub.

-## Sign the class website

-Once you have completed the "Hello World" project, submit a pull request to edit the class repository.

-Specifically, sign the class repo `index.md` page (find the site URL on canvas).
-Follow the example already there for "Dave Eargle" -- include a link to your github profile, and to your built website (e.g., your
-<em>username.github.io</em>).
-Once you have opened the pull request, submit a link to your pull requests.

-{% include lab_question.html question='Submit a link to your pull requests that edits the class repo.' %}
+You will need some of this later in the lab.